Fighting between Israel and Hamas rages in Gaza's second-largest city, blocking aid from population

 The refugee camp within Khan Younis was the childhood home of Hamas' top leader in Gaza, Yehya Sinwar, and the group's military chief, Mohammed Deif, as well as other Hamas leaders — giving it major symbolic importance in Israel's offensive.

-Israeli military spokesman Daniel Hagari said Sinwar is “not above ground, he is underground,” but would not elaborate on where Israel believes him to be. ”Our job is to find Sinwar and kill him.”
+Israeli military spokesperson Daniel Hagari said Sinwar is “not aboveground, he is underground,” but would not elaborate on where Israel believes him to be.
+"Our job is to find Sinwar and kill him.”

 The military said its special forces at Khan Younis had broken through defense lines of Hamas fighters and were assaulting their positions in the city center.
 It said warplanes destroyed tunnel shafts and troops seized a Hamas outpost as well as several weapons caches.
 The Israeli accounts of the battle could not be independently confirmed.

-Note: This story was first published on December 7, 2023.
-It was updated on December 7, 2023 to correct the number of Israeli soldiers killed during the ground offensive in Gaza, according to the military.
-It is 87, not 88.